 Edit feature properties: You can add, edit, and delete feature properties using tools in the panel on the left side of the dataset editor.
 You can also view feature properties in GeoJSON form by clicking the GeoJSON tab.

-You can interact directly with the features in your dataset on the map to draw, modify or delete features.
+You can interact directly with the features in your dataset on the map to draw, change or delete features.

 - Geometry.
-Modify the geometry by clicking on the feature, then clicking and dragging the points.
+Change the geometry by clicking on the feature, then clicking and dragging the points.

 - Placement.
 Hover over the feature until you see , then click and drag to move the feature.

 - Properties.
-To modify the properties of a feature, click on the feature and edit properties in the panel on the left side of the editor.
+To change the properties of a feature, click on the feature and edit properties in the panel on the left side of the editor.

 You can delete a feature by selecting the feature and clicking .
 You can select and delete multiple features at once using Shift + click + drag.